 Hmm, this is a tough one.
 I think that, in Argentina, specifically, I would say:

 “Listen,” not only to yourself but to the society.
 Listen to what do they need, what are they looking for, and then, get creative in finding ways to give them something new and don’t get frustrated if at first, you do not succeed.
 All good things take time.

 Thank you very much, Stephanie for this great interview and I am sure that a lot of readers will identify themselves with your story.

-Want to read more Expat Entrepreneur Stories?
+Want to read more Global Entrepreneur Success Stories?
 Make sure to check out my other Interviews here.